sondreluc/react-under-the-hood/chapters/chapter_5.md

     return {__html: imageInText};
   }
 });
 ```

+The point of this tutorial is to show how React works under the hood and to give you as the developer a deep understanding of where things work and when they do not.
+React supports all HTML tags and most SVG tags.
+One SVG tag which we need but isn't supported is an SVG `image` tag.
+(Update: as of React 0.14, the SVG `image` element is now supported).

+Under the hood, React uses `setInnerHTML` to update a DOM node.
+Normally, React abstracts this from the application developer.
+But in this case, we need to tell React how to render an SVG image.
+React gives you an ability to do that with `dangerouslySetInnerHTML`, aptly named to warn the developer that you can potentially open your application to a cross-site scripting attack.
+This is safe to use as long as you're not deriving the value of the `innerHTML` via unsanitized user input. `dangerouslySetInnerHTML` requires an object with `__html` as the key and your DOM element string as the value.
+Check out this article to learn more: [Dangerously Set innerHTML](https://facebook.github.io/react/tips/dangerously-set-inner-html.html)

+All that is required is to create an image string and derive the coordinates based on the ship position.
+We are abstracting exactly how we come up with this string because of the complicated trigonometry necessary, but you can take a look at how we are doing it if you are curious.

+As a side note, React loves to use strongly worded method names and variables to warn developers.
+Here is an funny one from the React source code: [SECRET_DOM_DO_NOT_USE_OR_YOU_WILL_BE_FIRED](https://github.com/facebook/react/blob/b2ca3349c27b57b1e9462944cbe4aaaf76783d2b/src/React.js#L67)

-`dangerouslySetInnerHTML` requires an object with `__html` as the key and your DOM element string as the value.
-Now our cute little ship is on the star chart.
+Now our cute little ship is on the star chart:

 ![star chart with starship](../images/04_star_chart_with_starship.png)